nsrr/shhs-documentation/pages/tutorials/requesting-file-access.md

 <hr class="soften" />

-**Step 4:** Your DAUA is approved, but now you need to click to access the specific dataset owner to grant access.
+**Step 4:** Your DAUA is approved, but now you need to click to request dataset access from the dataset owner.

 <b>Note:</b> You can also request multiple datasets at once when you have your DAUA approved at: [https://sleepdata.org/daua](https://sleepdata.org/daua)